ptc-iot-sharing/MonacoEditorTWX/CONTRIBUITING.md

 This repository contains the code for adding monaco editor into thingworx, both the new composer and the old composer, as well as the widget that can be used during runtime.

-This project does not have a direct dependency on [monaco-editor](https://github.com/microsoft/monaco-editor/) but rather on a forked version [@placatus/monaco-editor](https://github.com/stefan-lacatus/monaco-editor).
-The only change in this forked version the change that replaces the standard  [monaco-typescript](https://github.com/microsoft/monaco-typescript/) with a forked version [@placatus/monaco-typescript](https://github.com/stefan-lacatus/monaco-typescript/).
+This project uses the normal, upstream version of [monaco-editor](https://github.com/microsoft/monaco-editor/), but replaces the standard [monaco-typescript](https://github.com/microsoft/monaco-typescript/) with a forked version [@placatus/monaco-typescript](https://github.com/stefan-lacatus/monaco-typescript/).

-The forked version of monaco-typescript adds support for declaring new languages based on the typescript worker.
+The forked version of `monaco-typescript` adds necessary methods to the typescript worker for parsing the code and more.
 ## Updating the used monaco version

 1. Sync the [@placatus/monaco-typescript](https://github.com/stefan-lacatus/monaco-typescript) repository to the upstream at [monaco-typescript](https://github.com/microsoft/monaco-typescript/).
 Following the guide [here](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/syncing-a-fork) is recommended.
-Make sure to preserve all the changes enable the named workers, as well as the new package name.
+Make sure that the changes in `tsWorker.ts` are preserved.
 2. Publish a new version of _@placatus/monaco-typescript_ to npm.
+    _Note:_ If no changes were done in the upstream version of `monaco-typescript`, steps 1 and 2 can be skipped.
-3. Sync the [@placatus/monaco-editor](https://github.com/stefan-lacatus/monaco-editor) repository to the upstream at [monaco-editor](https://github.com/microsoft/monaco-editor/).
-The only changes that need to be preserved are `package.json`.
-Remember to update the version number of _monaco-typescript_ to the one you published in step _2_.
+3. In this project, update the version number of the `monaco-editor` to the latest released version in the `package.json`.
-4. Publish a new version of _@placatus/monaco-editor_ to npm.
-You can use the following commands
+4. If a new version of `monaco-typescript` was published, make sure to change the that version number as well.
+5. Run
     ```bash
-    npm run release
-    cd release
-    npm publish --access public
-    ```
-5. In this project, update the version number of the _@placatus/monaco-editor_ to the one published in step _4_.
-6. Run
-    ```bash
     yarn install
     yarn run build
     ```
-7. In the zip folder, you should have the built version of the extension.
+6. In the zip folder, you should have the built version of the extension.

 ## Publishing a new release to github